Megscammell/METOD-Algorithm/docs/source/Usage/index.rst

 Quick example using Python
 --------------------------------

-See :ref:`Installation <installation>` for a quick example using the METOD Algroithm.
+See :ref:`Installation <installation>` for a simple example using the METOD Algorithm.

 Run examples using the command line